Role

 Others returned row-based data like { date, value }.

-I pushed for clearer API contracts between frontend and backend, especially for chart-ready and dashboard-ready data.
+I pushed for clearer frontend/backend contracts, especially for chart-ready and dashboard-ready data.

 I worked with backend engineers to define response shapes that better matched how the frontend actually consumed the data.
 My goal was to reduce one-off parsing inside individual pages and make dashboard widgets easier to reuse, test, and extend.